gjaldon/uniswapv2-collateral-plugin/README.md

 This comes with a [deploy script](scripts/fiat/deploy.ts) and [configuration](scripts/fiat/configuration.ts).
 It is already fully configured for deployment to Mainnet for DAI-USDC pair.
 You may optionally set `oracleLib` if you want to use existing deployments for OracleLib.

+### Slither

+Below are Slither warnings that were hidden since they were found to be non-issues.

+- Hid all issues that were found in dependencies

+`PairMock.constructor(address,address,uint112,uint112,uint256)._totalSupply (contracts/test/PairMock.sol#21) shadows _totalSupply`

+- This was intentional and done only in the constructor.
+We do not also `_totalSupply` that comes with OpenZeppelin's ERC20.

+`UniswapV2FiatLPCollateral.status() (contracts/UniswapV2FiatLPCollateral.sol#211-219) uses timestamp for comparisons`

+- We use `block.timestamp` for comparisons in the defaulting logic of our collaterals.
+Since timestamp can not be manipulated to be too far into the future, this can only potentially default the collateral a little sooner.

 ### Social Media

 - Twitter - https://twitter.com/gjaldon